yujie-tao/personal-website/_pages/initiative.md

 I was the VP of Marketing at [Pearl Hacks](https://pearlhacks.com), a hackathon for female and non-binary students to explore technology.
 During a weekend, we provide workshops for beginners to learn about different CS topics and create a platform for them to launch their first projects.
 In Pearl Hacks 2020, we supported 350+ hackers with 19 workshops, 128 volunteers, 107 mentors, and 38 sponsor companies.
 Our participants delivered over 70 projects to solve real-world problems.

 My effort towards diversity in the tech industry didn't stop at Pearl Hacks.
 I am currently working with my advisor Prof. Pedro Lopes and other lab members in planning a series of events to introduce under-represented students about electronics.
+Please join us in our upcoming event [Ada Lovelace Week](https://ada2020.plopes.org/) !

 ### Academic Service